Goose Fat Yorkshire Puddings

 You should season your batter with salt & pepper after it has rested, just before cooking.
 If you season the batter at the same time as mixing it, the eggs will start to break down as the batter rests, which means that the puddings won’t rise properly.

-Cook the Yorkshire puddings on a grid shelf placed on the floor of the roasting oven.
+To cook Yorkshire puddings in an Aga, cook them on a grid shelf placed onto the floor of the roasting oven.

 More Roast Dinner Recipes To Try!